Twilight: 2000: Third Edition (Twilight: 2013)

 In 2006, 93 Games Studio announced that they had acquired the license to produce the official Twilight 2000 Version 3.0, and planned for a 2008 release with the title Twilight: 2013.
 According to the developers, the timeline leading to the Twilight War was completely re-written, and no longer focused on a Cold War confrontation between NATO, the Soviet Union and China.

 The Twilight: 2013 core rules were released on 8 November 2008 as a PDF.
 A print edition was also released.
 In December 2010, 93 Games Studio announced it was going out of business.

 Fourth Edition

-In 2020, Free League Publishing announced they had received a licensed to publish a new edition of the Twilight: 2000 setting.
-The game has a new ruleset based on the Year Zero Engine, and background where the Soviet Union survives the fall of the Berlin wall and battle in central Europe is joined in 1998.
-It was released in November 2021 under the name Twilight : 2000 – Roleplaying in the World War III That Never Was.
+In 2020, Free League Publishing announced they had received a license to publish a new edition of the Twilight: 2000 setting.
+The game has a new ruleset based on the Year Zero Engine, and background where the Soviet Union survives the fall of the Berlin Wall and battle in central Europe is joined in 1998.
+It was released in November 2021 under the name Twilight: 2000 – Roleplaying in the World War III That Never Was.
 It featured two settings: Poland and Sweden.

+The first expansion to the game, Urban Operations, includes rules for play in urban environments and is loosely based on the classic module Free City of Krakow from the first edition of Twilight: 2000.